 We created this square-foot calculator for flooring to take the maths off your plate.
 For a more generic tool, you can visit our square footage calculator.
 Thanks to this tool, you can quickly estimate the flooring cost and calculate how much hardwood, vinyl, or laminate flooring you need to install.
 With our help, any construction project is going to be a breeze!

 Already done with the flooring?
 Check out our wallpaper calculator, too!

 Before you drive to the nearest Home Depot to buy your flooring, you have to estimate how much material you actually need.
 You can do it in the following way:

-Measure the room that you're going to install the floor in.
+Measure the room in which you're going to install the floor.
 We recommend measuring the length and width and rounding them up to the nearest inch.
-Make sure to always consider the widest point of the room, even if the walls are not perfectly straight.
+Be sure to always consider the widest point of the room, even if the walls are not perfectly straight.

 Multiply the width by the length of the room to obtain the square footage.
-If your room is not rectangular, but has a more irregular shape, you could try determining its area with our trapezoid calculator.
+If your room is not rectangular but has a more irregular shape, you could try determining its area with our area of a trapezoid calculator.

 How to estimate the flooring cost?

 Once you know how much material you need, it's time to grab your wallet and drive to that Home Depot.
 Before you do it, though, you can spend a few more seconds to predict how much you're going to pay for the flooring.

 All you need to do is determine the price per one square foot of your chosen material, be it hardwood, vinyl, or laminate flooring.
 For example, your material of choice might be sold at .

 Once you know this price, multiply it by the square footage of the material you need to buy to find out how much it will cost.
 If the price is too high for your liking, consider other options — for example, installing tiles or choosing a cheaper finish that you'll cover with a carpet.